 AI-assisted development changed how I work.
 I prototype functional interfaces, integrate APIs, and build tooling directly, which means I validate ideas faster and collaborate more fluidly with engineering teams.
-It shifted not just my skill set but my ambition level — I now attempt things that used to require a team.
+I write about these ideas in LoopCraft, a newsletter on creative autonomy in the age of AI.

 Before transitioning to product design, I worked as a documentary filmmaker and television editor, developing a deep understanding of narrative structure, pacing, and emotional impact.
 This storytelling foundation informs every interface I design, ensuring that user experiences are not just functional, but meaningful.